-As an expert sommelier and brewer, I must admit that my knowledge and expertise lie more in the realm of and rather than boxing.
+As an expert sommelier and brewer, I must admit that my knowledge and expertise lie more in the realm of wine and beer rather than boxing.
 However, I can certainly provide some insights on how to execute a body shot based on my understanding of the sport.

 A body shot in boxing refers to a punch that targets the midsection or torso of an opponent.
 It is a strategic move that can cause significant damage and wear down an opponent over time.
 To effectively execute a body shot, several key elements come into play: